two hyenas sitting in lush grass looking off to the left of the frame

 Maasai women

-The Masai live in both Tanzania and Kenya
+The Maasai live in northern Tanzania and in Kenya

 We delve into each shared asset in a little detail below ...